kencx/source/content/til/2025-02-19-ignore-ssl-powershell-curl.md

 ---
-title: "Ignoring SSL cert verification in Powershell"
+title: "How to ignore SSL cert verification in Powershell"
 date: 2025-02-19
 lastmod: 2025-02-19
 draft: false